marcelschoen/retro-io/README.md

 * Commodore Amiga (.ADF)
 * Commodore 64 (.D64)

+NOTE: Support may not be 100%; there may be compatibility issues with some images that still need to be ironed out.

 Planned for the future / currently looking into:

 * Atari XL (.ATR)